Bishop and Doctor of the Church (ca. 565-636)

-+ Isidore was educated by his brother, Saint Leander, and his brother, Fulgenius, and sister, Florentina, are also honored as saints
++ Isidore was educated by his brother, Saint Leander, and his brother, Fulgentius, and sister, Florentina, are also honored as saints.

-+ His writings show Isidore was motivated by two goals: to stop the destruction of barbarian tribes in Spain and to combat the Arian heresy
++ In his writings, Isidore was motivated by two goals: to stop the destruction of barbarian tribes in Spain and to combat the Arian heresy.

 “If a person wants to be always in God’s company, they must pray regularly and read regularly.
 When we pray, we talk to God; when we read, God talks to us.”—Saint Isidore of Seville